ed - phpMan

 provides prominent facilities for anybody to edit those works.
 A

 public wiki that anybody can edit is an example of such a server.
+A

-site means any set of copyrightable works thus published on the MMC
+means any set of copyrightable works thus published on the MMC site.

 "CC-BY-SA" means the Creative Commons Attribution-Share Alike 3.0